 What is moxibustion used for?

 In traditional Chinese medicine, moxibustion is used on people who have a cold or stagnant condition.
-The burning of moxa is believed to expel cold and warm the meridians, which leads to smoother flow of blood and qi.
+The burning of moxa is believed to expel cold and warm the meridians, which leads to a smoother flow of blood and qi.
 In Western medicine, moxibustion has successfully been used to turn breech babies into a normal head-down position prior to childbirth.
 A landmark study published in the Journal of the American Medical Association in 1998 found that up to 75% of women suffering from breech presentations before childbirth had fetuses that rotated to the normal position after receiving moxibustion at an acupuncture point on the Bladder meridian.
 Other studies have shown that moxibustion increases the movement of the fetus in pregnant women, and may reduce the symptoms of menstrual cramps when used in conjunction with traditional acupuncture.

 Why do acupuncturists use mugwort?
 Why not use some other herb?